This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Stress resilience

-Start Your Day Right Breakfast sets the tone for cognitive function.
+• Start Your Day Right: Breakfast sets the tone for cognitive function.
 Include protein, healthy fats, and complex carbs.
-Adding Bright Mind to your morning routine ensures consistent neurotransmitter support throughout the day.

-Stay Flexible Perfect adherence isn't realistic.
-The Bright Mind travel packs help maintain cognitive support even when your diet isn't ideal.
+• Stay Flexible: Perfect adherence isn't realistic.
+Choose something that helps you maintain cognitive support even when your diet isn't ideal.

 Early Life Nutrition and Brain Development